BoundlessCarrot/PassGen/README.md

 ## Contributing
 This is really mostly a passion project, but if you want to help please start a pull request and I'll get to it.
-If you have any suggestions, all my contacts are on my (website)[jstr.dev] at the bottom.
-Send me an email or something.
+If you have any suggestions, either start an issue or contact me.
+Most of my contacts are on my [website](jstr.dev) at the bottom.
+Send me an email or something :)